Guns, Germs, and Steel: Criticism

+The book has received criticism from some scholars of anthropology, human history, and environmental geography.
+In 2003, the geography journal Antipode published series of review articles on the book, written by researchers in specific subdisciplines of geography relevant to Diamond's claims.
+All were critical of the claims and logical consistency of the book.
+Diamond's reply to the articles was also included in the issue, in which he stated he did not understand the criticisms and "found their quality very disappointing", suggesting people purchase the new (in 2003) edition and read positive reviews of the book instead.

 The anthropologist Jason Antrosio described Guns, Germs, and Steel as a form of "academic porn", writing, "Diamond's account makes all the factors of European domination a product of a distant and accidental history" and "has almost no role for human agency—the ability people have to make decisions and influence outcomes.
 Europeans become inadvertent, accidental conquerors.
 Natives succumb passively to their fate."
 He added, "Jared Diamond has done a huge disservice to the telling of human history.
 He has tremendously distorted the role of domestication and agriculture in that history.
 Unfortunately his story-telling abilities are so compelling that he has seduced a generation of college-educated readers."

 In his last book, published in 2000, the anthropologist and geographer James Morris Blaut criticized Guns, Germs, and Steel, among other reasons, for reviving the theory of environmental determinism, and described Diamond as an example of a modern Eurocentric historian.
 Blaut criticizes Diamond's loose use of the terms "Eurasia" and "innovative", which he believes misleads the reader into presuming that Western Europe is responsible for technological inventions that arose in the Middle East and Asia.